Sprouts in the refrigerator gives you several advantages. All you have to do is use the cold right and take a few precautions for the plants.

 SPROUTS IN LOW TEMPERATURES

 Just be aware that the sprouts are still in need of oxygen and moisture when stored in the refrigerator.
 And they should still not be exposed to still water in larger quantities.

-STORAGE OF SPROUTS
+THE OPTIMAL STORAGE OF SPROUTS

 Do you not have a sprout bag?
 Then you can keep the sprouts in bowls with a loose lid or a damp tea towel over the opening.
 You can also choose to put the whole sprouting device in the refrigerator.
 If you use an electronic sprout container, you should of course ONLY put the actual trays into refrigerator.